Sagleft/utopist-trader/README.md

 4. Allows you to reduce the average entry point to the market.

 The bot can be used as the basis for creating your own trading bots.

+## Bot strategy

+Trading is divided into equal time intervals.
+Let's say we chose the strategy - to buy.
+Then we can choose a trading pair, for example `crp_usdt`.
+We must have a balance in USDT.
+The bot will buy some coins in each of the intervals, and then place a Take Profit order to sell them.
+If the Take Profit order is closed, then the trading cycle is complete and a new cycle begins.

+If the price changes, the bot calculates whether to buy more, less or do nothing.
+The more the price rises, the less the bot buys, the more the price falls, the more the bot will buy.

+This strategy is suitable both for buying a coin at the lowest price in time, and for the gradual sale.
+Or you can just use the bot to make money on volatility.

 ## Configuring